Sentinel (comics): Characteristics

 Sentinels are designed to hunt mutants.
 While many are capable of tactical thought, only a handful are self-aware.

 Sentinels are technologically advanced, and have exhibited a wide variety of abilities.
 They are armed (primarily with energy weapons and restraining devices), capable of flight, and can detect mutants at long range.
 They possess vast physical strength, and their bodies are highly resistant to damage.
 Some are able to alter their physical forms or re-assemble and reactivate themselves after they have been destroyed.

 Some Sentinel variants have the ability to learn from their experiences, developing their defenses during an engagement.
-Several groups of Sentinels have been created and/or led by a single massive Sentinel called Master Mold.
-Some Sentinels are also equipped with an inconspicuous logic loop in case they should go rogue to convince them that they are mutants as demonstrated in the Tri-Sentinel.
+Several groups of Sentinels have been created or led by a single massive Sentinel called Master Mold.
+Some Sentinels are also equipped with an inconspicuous logic loop in case they should go rogue to convince them that they are mutants.

 Because of their power, sophistication, and high mass production, Sentinels are sold on the black market.
 Entities obtain them—often in poor condition—for their own purposes (not necessarily mutant-related).

 During the "Iron Man 2020" event, a Sentinel appears as a member of the A.I.
 Army.